fonzcastellanos/traycer/README.md

 `./build/traycer [options...] <scene-file>`

 Options:
+- `--jitter <number-of-rays-per-pixel>`
-- `--jitter <number-of-rays-per-pixel>`: Enables supersampling via jittering if option argument is greater than 0.
-Default option argument is 0.
+  - Enables supersampling via jittering if option argument is greater than 0.
+  - The default option argument is 0.
+- `--bounces <number-of-reflection-bounces>`
-- `--bounces <number-of-reflection-bounces>`: The depth of reflection recursion.
-Default option argument is 0.
+  - The depth of reflection recursion.
+  - The default option argument is 0.
+- `--soft-shadows <number-of-extra-lights-per-light>`
-- `--soft-shadows <number-of-extra-lights-per-light>`: Soft shadows are applied if option argument is greater than 0.
-Default option argument is 0.
+  - Soft shadows are applied if option argument is greater than 0.
+  - The default option argument is 0.
+- `--render-to-file <filepath>`
-- `--render-to-file <filepath>`: Rendered image will be written to a JPEG file at the path provided.
+  - Rendered image will be written to a JPEG file at the path provided.

-To exit the program, have the window in focus and press ESC.
-You can also terminate the program by pressing CTRL + C in the terminal.
+To exit the program, have the window in focus and press `ESC`.
+You can also terminate the program by pressing `CTRL + C` in the terminal.

 The [`scenes`](scenes) directory contains example scene files.